HGlab01/ioBroker.tinyMQTTbroker/README.md

 client.on('message', (topic: string, payload) => {
     payload = payload.toString();
-    // deal as you need with topics and payload herelet stopic = topic.split('/'); switch could be helpful switch (topic) {
+    // deal as you need with topics and payload here
+    // 'switch' could be helpful
+    switch (topic) {
         case 'topic1':
             //your code